willfurnass/sheffield_hpc/hpc/connecting.rst

 In order to access ShARC and Bessemer you must set up a `VPN and MFA <https://www.sheffield.ac.uk/it-services/vpn>`_.
 Also see section **Whether/how you can connect** below.

-The web browser method of access to ShARC and Bessemer is provided by the `Secure Global Desktop Client <https://myapps.shef.ac.uk/installic_en.html>`_.
+The web browser method of access to ShARC and Bessemer is provided by the Secure Global Desktop Client.

 This method works well for most browsers on all the common computing platforms (Linux, Windows, Mac), however we recommend Internet Explorer or Firefox.